backend-development/backend-development-textbook/source/adv_authentication.md

 to happen in a client component.
 But how can we use server components inside this client component?

+We need three steps to get there:

+1. `layout.js`
+2. `ClientSessionProvider.client.js`
+3. code for a client component that needs to use the session

 We start off in `layout.js` in the main `app` folder, and use the method of wrapping server components inside a client component inside a server component mentioned [before](https://backend-development.github.io/nextjs.html#you-can-pass-in-server-components-to-a-clientcomponent).